postalsys/emailengine/README.md

 ## Deployment

 See example [systemd unit file](systemd/imapapi.service) ro run IMAP API as a service and example [Nginx config file](systemd/nginx-proxy.conf) to serve IMAP API requests behind Nginx reverse proxy.

+## Monitoring

+There is a Prometheus output available at `/metrics` URL path of the app.

+## Changelog

+Changelog is available for Postal Systems subscribers [here](https://postalsys.com/changelog/package/imapapi).

 ## License